 We would also recommend checking license agreements to establish whether consultation with licensees about opting out, or their consent, is required.
 In addition, going forward, future license and collaboration agreements, and agreements transferring SPCs, should provide for who decides whether or not an application is to be made.

-The UPC will be operating a “sunrise period” in order to allow opt-out applications to be made up to four months before the court commences operation.
+The UPC will be operating a “sunrise period” in order to allow opt-out applications to be made.
+It is currently estimated that this will start in September 2017.
 The opt-outs would take effect on the first day and so shelter patents from revocation actions issued on that day.
 If opt-out applications are not made during the sunrise period, European patents risk being challenged in the UPC from the first day.